RamessesN/VNAV-Robotics/Labs/Lab7/report/Lab7.typ

 ]

 #indent[
-  By counting the number of dark blocks in each row of the top-right quadrant:
-  - Pose 1: 1 landmark
-  - Pose 2: 2 landmarks
-  - **Pose 3, Pose 4, and Pose 5**: Each observed **3 landmarks**.

-  Therefore, **Poses 3, 4, and 5** tie for the most observations.
+  Check the rows in the top-right block ($H_"pl"$) to see how many landmarks each pose observes. \
+  $because$ The last row (corresponding to Pose 8) has the maximum number of non-zero blocks (5 blocks). \
+  $therefore$ Pose 8 has observed the most number of landmarks.
 ]

 #boldify[